flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

       - "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC0g+ZTxC7weoIJLUafOgrm+h..."
 ```

-This same information can be added to the Container Linux Config in the `passwd.users.*` section.
+This same information can be added to the Flatcar Linux Config in the `passwd.users.*` section.

 ```yaml container-linux-config
 passwd: